 Diarrhea, stomach making noise (gurgling), and no appetite are all signs of upset stomach in dogs.
-If your dog’s stomach problems are worrying you, my tips may help.
-My terrier’s tummy was upset for almost a full year, until I finally figured out what was wrong.
+Here’s how to deal with your dog’s stomach problems, based on my experience with my terrier Georgie.

 “Fox-terriers are born with about four times as much original sin in them as other dogs.” – Jerome K. Jerome.